Micron Academy for Inclusive Leadership Scholarship

 We are pleased to announce the Micron Academy for Inclusive Leadership.
 The Academy is being created to build a community of Boise State undergraduate students who have the skills to be inclusive leaders.

-This fellowship is open to Boise State undergraduate students who have a desire to be leaders in addressing fariness, equity and access.
+This fellowship is open to Boise State undergraduate students who have the desire to be leaders in addressing fairness, equity, and access.

 Priority will be given to students who have a major, minor, or certificate in Engineering, Science, Data Science, Computer Science, Public Policy (i.e. School of Public Service), STEM education, or Business.
 Scholarships will be awarded to selected applicants who commit to the requirements of the fellowship program.
 Scholarships will be awarded based on need and will be for at least $2000, but can not exceed a selected student’s unmet need.

 In order to be eligible for this scholarship students must meet the following criteria:

 - Plan to enroll at least part-time (6 undergraduate credits; 5 graduate credits)

 - Provide a haiku, tweet, and Instagram post via this application discussing social justice, leadership and community